dkd/crossmedia_fourallportal/Documentation/setup.md

 The second option, adding a scheduled task in TYPO3, requires the following steps:

-* Make sure a crontab task exists which calls `./typo3/cli_dispatch.phpsh scheduler` at regular intervals.
+* Make sure a crontab task exists which calls `./bin/typo3 scheduler:run` at regular intervals.
 The interval you set for this crontab task will be the lowest possible frequency at which jobs can run in TYPO3; suggested value is every 5 minutes.
 * Make sure the `scheduler` system extension is installed in TYPO3.